wifisensing/PicoScenes-Manual/source/index.rst

 **In the software aspect**:

 PicoScenes is far beyond a simple CSI data logger but a versatile Wi-Fi sensing platform.
 As far as we know, It is the first and currently the only platform that supports **multi-NIC concurrent CSI measurement**, which significantly simplifies the array-based CSI measurement.
-Besides that, it also features the live CSI plot, various low-level controls, and the **all-format and all-bandwidth packet injection **, which promises a fixed-rate CSI measurement.
+Besides that, it also features the live CSI plot, various low-level controls, and **packet injection in all-format and all-bandwidth**, which promises a fixed-rate CSI measurement.

 As a Wi-Fi sensing middleware, PicoScenes encapsulates the per-NIC low-level hardware controls into a set of unified APIs and exposes them to the upper-level plugin layer.
 Through the PicoScenes plugin mechanism, **complex and interactive CSI measurement tasks can be easily prototyped in a mission-focus manner**.
 We demonstrate this advantage by *EchoProbe*, a PicoScenes plugin, which provides *ms*-grade round-trip CSI measurement, large spectrum scanning and the most basic CSI data logging capabilities.